Galapagos Islands Vacations: everything you should know before booking

 - Explore the highlands and visit the Giant Tortoise walking around freely

-- Get to know the Conservancy project in the Charles Darwin Research foundation and relax in one of its 2 beaches.
+- Please get to know the Conservancy project in the Charles Darwin Research Foundation and relax in one of its two beaches.

 - Bask in the sun at El Garrapatero Beach